RickyD-Dev/sonus_app/README.md

-# Getting Started with Sonus
+# Getting Started with Sonus :guitar:

 This app is as simple as it gets when it comes to a tune-by-ear online guitar tuner.
 Tapping on the strings will play the sound of the tapped/clicked string.